Languages of the United States: Most common languages

-Based on annual data from the American Community Survey, the United States Census Bureau regularly publishes information on the most common languages spoken at home.
-It also reports the English speaking ability of people who speak a language other than English at home.
-In 2017, the U.S. Census Bureau published information on the number of speakers of over 350 languages as surveyed by the ACS from 2009 to 2013, but it does not regularly tabulate and report data for that many languages.
+Based on annual data from the American Community Survey (ACS), the U.S. Census Bureau regularly publishes information on the most common languages spoken at home.
+It also reports on the English-speaking ability of people who speak a language other than English at home.
+In 2023, Spanish speakers made up about three-fifths of all speakers of languages other than English in the United States.
+In 2017, the U.S. Census Bureau published information on the number of speakers of some 350 languages as surveyed by the ACS from 2009 to 2013, but it does not regularly tabulate and report data for that many languages.